-We have offices in six highly regarded, well-regulated global locations that enable us to deliver a globally integrated range of services.
-Our office locations include the key international jurisdictions of Bermuda, the Cayman Islands, Jersey, Mauritius, and the Seychelles, as well as the international financial centre of Hong Kong.
+We have offices in seven highly regarded, well-regulated global locations that enable us to deliver a globally integrated range of services.
+Our office locations include the key international jurisdictions of Bermuda, the Cayman Islands, Jersey, Mauritius, and the Seychelles, as well as the international financial centres of Hong Kong and Shanghai.

 We provide qualified and experienced compliance and regulatory professionals who are able to assist with fulfilling requirements for reporting to both FATCA and CRS.